Table of Contents

 Do You Have Any Other Comments You’d Like to Address?

-You can prepare the best exit interview questions, but always give a departing employee opportunity to add something from themself (outside of the survey template).
+You can prepare the best exit interview questions, but always give a departing employee the opportunity to add something from themself (outside the survey template).
 It is a unique opportunity to collect valuable feedback to improve management practices, human resources processes, or other significant company success factors.